 Eventually the true meaning of the question pieced the fog clouding her thoughts, and Miyuki stared dumbly at her companion for several heartbeats.
 Until said girl gestured to the ground, then repeated the question before falling silent, inhaling deeply as though the lingering scents of the day was an ambrosia.

 It finally dawned upon Miyuki that she had been dragging the broom behind her, allowing the bristles to scrape across tar and cement and wrappers of any kind.
 She groaned at herself, exasperated, and thought: first Ushiyama's fan, now his broom.
-Her boss would eventually ask Keiji-san to arrest her.
+Her boss would eventually ask Keiji-san to arrest her for thievery.

 "Thank you for listening," Kyoko eventually broke the silence and bowed her head at Miyuki as a sign of sincerity.
 "We should … do this again."

-"Uh," she shifted the broom from one hand to the other as a familiar discomfort appeared and intensified at an alarming rate.
-The words maybe not and I think I have to leave again, continue my life as a drifter came close to being spoken, but she managed to stop herself.
+"Uh," she shifted the broom from one hand to the other as a familiar discomfort welled up inside her at an alarming rate.
+The words maybe not and I think I have to leave again, continue my life as a drifter were nearly spoken, but she managed to stop herself.
 "What do you mean?"

 "Talk," Kyoko said quite simply.

-Scurrying became jogging, became running, and her movement only ceased once she had clambered up the stairs and reached her apartment.
-There, Miyuki bent over, panting, and closed her eyes to shut out a suddenly whirling world.
-It took a while, but when she finally straightened up and glanced around at her surroundings, she leaned against the railing with her arms up in the air, stretching.
+Scurrying became jogging, became running, and Miyuki only stopped once she had clambered up the stairs and reached her apartment.
+There, she bent over, panting, and closed her eyes to shut out a suddenly whirling world.
+It took a while, but when Miyuki finally straightened up and glanced around at her surroundings, she leaned against the railing with her arms up in the air, stretching.

 Lights were still on here and there.
 The concrete courtyard down below looked eerie, like a strange graveyard.
 Goosebumps flecked her flesh as the wind picked up, sending her hair into a disarray, so she turned on her heel and pulled out her keys.

-Miyuki had her door open, her hand on the handle, when she noticed a figure that was sitting a distance down the walkway connecting the apartments.
+Miyuki had her door open, her hand on the handle, when she noticed a figure sitting a distance down the walkway that connected the apartments.
 The lights above flickered once, twice, then she knew who she was looking at and knew that she had to make a move: speak up or leave.

 The Monster of Suzuran was on the floor with his back against the door of his apartment.
 A hand rested on his head, his fingers making slow circles across his mane.
 Dried blood was smeared along his brow.
 His eyes were closed.